Beck-Bjella/Eclipse/README.md

 ## Installation

 1. Install a version of python 3.8 or later.
-Python 3.8.6 is recomended.
+Python 3.8.6 is recommended.

 2. Download the code from my github [repository](https://github.com/Beck-Bjella/Eclipse/), and extract it.